 - 7. Over the past decade, significant changes have occurred in the structure, substance and intensity of space activities, as reflected in the growing number of participants in such activities.
 States are noting the benefits of the application of space technologies to meet the unprecedented challenges of sustainable development.
 The benefits derived from the exploration of outer space and from the use of space technologies now play a major role in everyday life. - 8.
 A national regulatory framework for space activities is key for spacefaring nations and States with emerging spacefaring capacities.
-In many States, the legal regulation of space activities is based on an interlinked system of international norms and national space legislation.
-While international space law is crucial in providing the guiding principles and overarching objectives for the legal regulation of space activities, national space legislation can prove valuable in concretizing those principles and objectives and applying them within a given jurisdiction of a State with existing or emerging spacefaring capacities. - 9.
-The five United Nations treaties on outer space, the five sets of principles governing outer space activities and related General Assembly resolutions and other documents form part of international space law. - 10.
-The five United Nations treaties on outer space are the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies (Outer Space Treaty), the Agreement on the Rescue of Astronauts, the Return of Astronauts and the Return of Objects Launched into Outer Space (Rescue Agreement), the Convention on International Liability for Damage Caused by Space Objects (Liability Convention), the Convention on Registration of Objects Launched into Outer Space (Registration Convention) and the Agreement Governing the Activities of States on the Moon and Other Celestial Bodies (Moon Agreement). - 11.
-The five sets of principles adopted by the General Assembly are the Declaration of Legal Principles Governing the Activities of States in the Exploration and Use of Outer Space (Legal Principles Declaration), 6 the Principles Governing the Use by States of Artificial Earth Satellites for International Direct Television Broadcasting
+In many States, the legal regulation of space activities is based on an interlinked system of international norms, national space legislation and other rule-making or regulation.
+While international space law is crucial in providing the guiding principles and overarching objectives for the legal regulation of space activities, national space legislation and other rule-making or regulation can prove valuable in concretizing those principles and objectives and applying them within a given jurisdiction of a State with existing or emerging spacefaring capacities. - 9.
+The five United Nations treaties on outer space are the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies (Outer Space Treaty), the Agreement on the Rescue of Astronauts, the Return of Astronauts and the Return of Objects Launched into Outer Space (Rescue Agreement), the Convention on International Liability for Damage Caused by Space Objects (Liability Convention), the Convention on Registration of Objects Launched into Outer Space (Registration Convention) and the Agreement Governing the Activities of States on the Moon and Other Celestial Bodies (Moon Agreement). - 10.
+The five sets of principles adopted by the General Assembly are the Declaration of Legal Principles Governing the Activities of States in the Exploration and Use of Outer Space (Legal Principles Declaration),6 the Principles Governing the Use by States of Artificial Earth Satellites for International Direct Television Broadcasting (Broadcasting Principles),7 the Principles Relating to Remote Sensing of the Earth from Outer Space (Remote Sensing Principles),8 the Principles Relevant to the Use of